 If you don’t have one of these accounts, the purchase flow will prompt you to sign up, which is free.
 SaaS subscriptions on Microsoft AppSource are purchased using a credit card at the time of signup.

 Once you click Get It Now on the offer page, you will be prompted to select the plan and number of licenses, and then to enter your credit card information and billing address.
 Microsoft AppSource accepts VISA, American Express, Mastercard, and Discover cards.

 To deploy resources and SaaS solutions from Azure Marketplace, you’ll need an active Azure subscription with an associated payment method.

 Products purchased through Azure Marketplace are automatically added to your Azure bill and charged to the payment method associated with that account.
 This can be a credit card or invoice.

 To complete a purchase or deploy and configure resources, you’ll need to have appropriate permissions within the Azure subscription.

 Azure Marketplace purchases can be controlled and governed by your organization, and if any of these configurations are in place, you may be unable to make a purchase.

-SaaS subscriptions obtained through Azure Marketplace are managed in the SaaS pane of the Azure portal.
+SaaS subscriptions obtained through Azure Marketplace are managed via the SaaS section of the Azure Portal.

 You can access this page by searching for “SaaS” in the search bar within https://portal.azure.com.

-SaaS subscriptions obtained through Microsoft AppSource are managed in the Microsoft 365 Admin Center at https://admin.microsoft.com.
+SaaS subscriptions obtained through Microsoft AppSource are managed via the Microsoft 365 Admin Center at https://admin.microsoft.com.